progenetix/schemas-legacy/README.md

 The files here represent stable/recent versions of schemas used in  [**bycon**](https://github.com/progenetix/bycon/), a project which provides server and middleware for a Beacon solution on top of a set of MongoDB databases.

-The main schemas have been developed as part of the [GA4GH Metadata Schemas](https://github.com/ga4gh-metadata/metadata-schemas/tree/master/schemas) which had also served for the development of the [Phenopackets](https://github.com/phenopackets/phenopacket-schema/) schema.
+The main schemas have been developed as part of the [GA4GH Metadata Schemas](https://github.com/ga4gh-metadata/metadata-schemas/tree/master/schemas) which had also served for the development of the [Phenopackets](https://github.com/phenopackets/phenopacket-schema/).
 Current Progenetix schemas closely track and align with Phenopackets and the Beacon v2 API.

 The primary YAML documents here are in the [schemas](./schemas/) directory: